n8n-io/n8n-docs/docs/integrations/builtin/credentials/postgres.md

 - You're using the credential with the [Postgres](/integrations/builtin/app-nodes/n8n-nodes-base.postgres/) node (Agent node doesn't support SSH tunnels).
 - You have an SSH server running on the same machine as the Postgres server.
-- You can log in using `ssh` as some user.
+- You have a user account that can log in using `ssh`.

 Once turned on, you'll need: